-The ascendance of austerity policies and the wave of protests they have generated have had a deep impact on the shape of contemporary politics.
-The stunning electoral successes of SYRIZA in Greece, Podemos in Spain and the Movimento 5 Stelle (M5S) in Italy, alongside the quest for a more radical left in countries such as the UK and the US, bear witness to a new wave of parties that draw inspiration and strength from social movements.
+The ascendance of austerity policies and the protests they have generated have had a deep impact on the shape of contemporary politics.
+The stunning electoral successes of SYRIZA in Greece, Podemos in Spain and the Movimento 5 Stelle (M5S) in Italy, alongside the quest for a more radical left in countries such as the UK and the US, bear witness to a new wave of parties that draws inspiration and strength from social movements.

 The rise of movement parties challenges simplistic expectations of a growing separation between institutional and contentious politics and the decline of the left.
 Their return demands attention as a way of understanding both contemporary socio-political dynamics and the fundamentals of political parties and representation.